 Recently 'Chinese' lanterns or sky lanterns have become popular at birthdays, weddings and other celebrations.
-Although we cannot state that you should not use them, they do pose risks.
-Some issues are:
+National Parks England wants to see sky lanterns classed as litter and banned.

 The paper can degrade in about six to eight weeks.
 But the wire in them can last nine months and is of a fine gauge with sharp ends.
 There are some without wire that use cane, wool or string – but these still take time to degrade and could cause issues for livestock and littering.